DevABM/Architecting/Architect_ques/Arch.md

 Amazon ElastiCache with Redis cluster mode enabled
 25)
 A customer has a Linux based application which currently requires access to a shared storage solution for the application to work properly in a cluster.
- Implement a multivalued answer routing policy to route queries to the correct endpoint.
+ Implement a multi valued answer routing policy to route queries to the correct endpoint.
   Your company is looking to store session information from their backend Amazon EC2 instances and they want to identify the best database which can provide them durability, high availability (HA), scalability and persistence.
 Since they want to store session information, they want a database which can provide them microsecond latency.
    Amazon MemoryDB for Redis
-Comments: As discussed here (https://aws.amazon.com/blogs/aws/ introducing-amazon-memorydb-for-redis-a-redis-compatible-durable- in-memory-database-service/#:
+Comments: As discussed here (https://aws.amazon.com/blogs/aws/ introducing-amazon-memmorydb-for-redis-a-redis-compatible-durable- in-memory-database-service/#:
    Amazon DocumentDB
  Score: 0.79